marcocesarato/nft-marketplace/README.md

 -   **Scripts** (Path: `scripts`)

-    This folder contains generic scripts but in particular here we can find the deploy script that allows us to deploy our smart contracts on the blockchain via hardhat.
+    This folder contains generic scripts but in particular here we can find the deployment script that allows us to deploy our smart contracts on the blockchain via hardhat.

 -   **Application Binary Interface** (Path: `packages/abis`)

     The smart contract's ABIs are contained here.
-They are very similar to API so they are a human-readable representation of a code’s interface.
+They are very similar to API, so they are a human-readable representation of a code’s interface.
 ABI defines the methods and structures used to interact with the binary contract, just like API does but on a lower-level.

 ## [Coding Style](./CODING_STYLE.md)